seafloor-geodesy/gnatss/docs/config_yaml.md

 Further information on the input data formats may be found on the [Required Input Data](./input.md) page.

-A template of the config.yaml file is:
+A template of the configuration file is:

 ```
 # Metadata